sierra-research/tau-bench/tau_bench/analysis_prompt.md

 ## **Input Data**

 The input will be a JSON object containing a list of task results.
 Each task result includes a `task_id`, a final `reward` score, and detailed `info` about the task trajectory.
+Make sure you read all the tasks, and use them to do the output analysis.

 **Key features of the modified benchmark:**
 - **Granular Reward Score:** The `reward` is a composite score where `1.0` is a perfect success. `0.0` is a failure. `0.0 < reward < 1.0` is a success with some penalty.